Skip advert

 Your car needs to be big enough to comfortably carry all the things and people you need it to.
 If you regularly carry bulky cargo like a pushchair or golf clubs, take it along and see how it fits in the boot.

-Before the test drive, adjust the seat as you’d like it, checking that you’re comfortable and that there’s enough legroom left in the seat behind.
-Adjust the mirrors and check to make sure you’ve got a good view to the front and the rear of the car.
+Spend some time adjusting the seat as you’d like it, checking that you’re comfortable and that there’s enough legroom left in the seat behind, before you set off on the test drive.
+Adjust the mirrors and check to make sure you’ve got a good view to the front and the rear of the car – and use this time to evaluate not just whether you’re ready for the test drive, but whether the seat, visibility, and layout of the controls is actually something you’re happy with.

 Familiarise yourself with the important controls – lights, indicators, gearbox but also check how easy the minor controls are to locate and use.
 It’s a good idea to try pairing your phone with the car to see how that works, if you regularly do this in your own vehicle.
 You need to make allowances here because you’ll be unfamiliar with the car but clear menus, logically placed buttons and easy-to-read graphics are all obvious plus points.